Health Care-Associated Infections

 - Communicable diseases passing between patients and healthcare workers

 - Urinary tract infections

-The U.S. Department of Health and Human Services (HHS) has identified the reduction of HAIs as an Agency Priority Goal for the Department and is committed to reducing the national rate of HAIs by demonstrating significant, quantitative, and measurable reductions in hospital-acquired central line-associated bloodstream infections and catheter-associated urinary tract infections.
+The U.S. Department of Health and Human Services (HHS) had previously identified the reduction of HAIs as an Agency Priority Goal.
+HHS is now committed to reducing the national rate of HAIs by demonstrating significant, quantitative, and measurable reductions in CAUTI, CLABSI, Clostridium difficile, MRSA, and surgical site infections.

 This icon, , means that you are leaving health.gov and entering a non-federal website.
 View full disclaimer.